-173. A magistrate may refuse to state a case if he considers the matter is frivolous, and shall, on request, deliver to the appellant a certificate of refusal, and thereupon the appellant may apply to the Grand Court for an order requiring the case to be stated:
+and thereupon the appellant may apply to the Grand Court for an order requiring the case to be stated:

-Provided that a magistrate shall not refuse to state a case where the application for that purpose is made to him by or under the direction of the Attorney-General.
+Provided that a magistrate shall not refuse to state a case where the application for that purpose is made to him by or under the direction of the Director of Public Prosecutions.

-174. (1) The magistrate, upon receiving the application of the appellant or an order of the Grand Court in that behalf, as the case may be, shall, subject to section 173, draw up the special case concisely setting forth such facts and documents, if any, as may be necessary to enable the court to decide the questions raised in the case, and shall forthwith transmit the same together with a copy of the conviction, order or judgment appealed from and all documents alluded to in the special case to the Clerk who, on application of either party, shall supply such applicant with a copy of the case stated on payment for the same of any prescribed charge.
+Duty of Summary Court as to case stated 174.
+(1) The magistrate, upon receiving the application of the appellant or an order of the Grand Court in that behalf, as the case may be, shall, subject to section 173, draw up the special case concisely setting forth such facts and documents, if any, as may be necessary to enable the court to decide the questions raised in the case, and shall forthwith transmit the same together with a copy of the conviction, order or judgment appealed from and all documents alluded to in the special case to the Clerk who, on application of either party, shall supply such applicant with a copy of the case stated on payment for the same of any prescribed charge.